duckdb/duckdb-web/docs/api/python/function.md

 ### Creating Functions

-The `create_function` method is used to add a function, the parameters to this method are:
+The `create_function` method is used to add a function.

-`name: str`
+More information about this method can be found [here](../python/reference/#duckdb.DuckDBPyConnection.create_function).

-The name that will be used to identify the function.
+The `remove_function` method can be used to remove a previously created function.

-`function: Callable`
-The python function that will be used.

-`argument_type_list: Optional[List]`
-The types of the arguments that the function expects.

-`return_type: Optional[DuckDBPyType]`
-The type of the value returned from the function.

-`type: Optional[str]`
-The type of python function, either `native` or `arrow`.

-`null_handling: Optional[str]`
-The way NULL value parameters should be handled.

-`exception_handling: Optional[str]`
-The way exceptions that occurred during execution of the function should be handled.

-To remove a previously created function, use `remove_function`, the only parameter this needs is `name: str`.
+More information about this method can be found [here](../python/reference/#duckdb.DuckDBPyConnection.remove_function).

 ### Type Annotation

 When the function has type annotation it's often possible to leave out all of the optional parameters.
 Using `DuckDBPyType` we can implicitly convert many known types to DuckDBs type system.
 For example:
 ```python
 import duckdb